School of Humanities

 The exam always follows the same format and has the same general requirements.
 The exam consists of two essays written over seventy-two hours in response to two sets of prompts.
 The content of the essays stems from the reading done during the student’s first year of coursework.
 Each essay must incorporate a discussion of three texts that together cover a span of at least one hundred years.
 The exam will be read blindly by two members of the Graduate Workgroup, and in the case of a tie, by a third faculty member.

 To prepare for the exam, students should study, reflect on, and make connections between the texts read during the first year of coursework.
 The exam will test the student’s ability to write clearly about literature, perform close reading, and produce and support an argument.

 In the course of the third year of full-time study for those admitted to the program from the BA, or in the course of the second year of full-time study for those admitted to the program from the MA, students will begin to organize an examination committee.
 The committee must consist of four faculty members, one of whom will serve as chair.
 (This committee may also serve as the student’s dissertation committee, but it does not have to be so.)
 With the advisement and approval of the committee and the director of Graduate Studies, the student will identify his or her areas of study.

-The reading lists for all three examination areas must be finalized by the student and the full committee a minimum of three months prior to the expected Ph.D. examination date.
+The reading lists for both areas must be finalized by the student and the full committee a minimum of three months prior to the expected Ph.D. comprehensive examination date.